hpcleuven/VscDocumentation/source/software/software_stack.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The list of software available on a particular cluster can be
-unwieldingly long and the information that ``module av`` produces
+unwieldingly long and the information that ``module av`` produces can be
 overwhelming.
 Therefore the administrators may have chosen to only show
 the most relevant packages by default, and not show, e.g., packages that
 aim at a different cluster, a particular node type or a less complete
 toolchain.
 Those additional packages can then be enabled by loading
 another module first.
 E.g., to get access to the modules in
 the (at the time of writing) incomplete 2019a toolchain on UAntwerpen's
 leibniz cluster, one should first enter

    ::